-Legal, regulatory and compliance risk includes the risk of legal or regulatory sanctions, material financial loss; including fines, penalties, judgements, damages and/ or settlements, limitations on our business, or loss to reputation which the Company may suffer as a result of a failure to comply with laws, regulations, rules, related self-regulatory organisation standards and codes of conduct applicable to our business activities.
+Legal, regulatory and compliance risk includes the risk of legal or regulatory sanctions; material financial loss, including fines, penalties, judgements, damages and/ or settlements; limitations on our business; or loss to reputation which the Company may suffer as a result of a failure to comply with laws, regulations, rules, related self-regulatory organisation standards and codes of conduct applicable to our business activities.
 This risk also includes contractual and commercial risk, such as the risk that a counterparty's performance obligations will be unenforceable.
-It also includes compliance with Anti-Money Laundering, anti-corruption and terrorist financing rules and regulations.
+It also includes compliance with Anti-Money Laundering, terrorist financing and anti-corruption rules and regulations.